torsten/keychain_access/README.md

 # keychain_access

 The idea behind keychain_access is to provide Keychain features in the command line.
-Apples security(1) command does already some work for this.
+Apple's [security(1)](http://developer.apple.com/documentation/Darwin/Reference/ManPages/man1/security.1.html) command does already some of this work.
 Unfortunately there is no convenient way to to access public/private key pairs stored in the Keychain via security(1).

 This is why I wrote keychain_access.
-I wanted to use private keys stored in my keychain in command line scripts.
-This is helpful for signing builds for
+I wanted to use private keys stored in my keychain in command-line scripts.
+This is helpful for signing files for
-Sparkle without having to type my password all the time.
-But at the same time you do not have to worry that your private keys are stored in plaintext on your harddrive.
+[Sparkles](http://sparkle.andymatuschak.org/) appcast without having to type my password all the time, while at the same time not having to worry that my private key is stored in plaintext on my harddrive.

 ## Usage